-After returning from a field trip where we focused on reading riverscapes and identifying structurally-forced alterations to hydraulic and geomorphic porcesses, we worked through the planning phase of the CPP in detail with a series of desktop excercises.
+After returning from a field trip where we focused on reading riverscapes and identifying structurally-forced alterations to hydraulic and geomorphic processes, we worked through the planning phase of the CPP in detail with a series of desktop exercises.

 - Conservation Planning Process Intro - Slides

 - Valley Bottom Mapping & Risks Assessment Exercise - Handout